Service Topology

 02-Call Topology

-• ① Switch Group: View the call topology by *, auto_service, auto_instance, and custom auto-grouping tags
+• ① Switch Grouping: View the call topology by *, auto_service, auto_instance, and Custom Auto Grouping Tags

-• ③ Node: Refer to Traffic Topology introduction
+• ③ Node: Refer to Traffic Topology for details

-• ④ Path: Refer to Traffic Topology introduction
+• ④ Path: Refer to Traffic Topology for details

 #1.1.2 Knowledge Graph